-- Vocabulary: You are responsible for learning the vocabulary introduced both in class and in the textbooks.
-The textbooks, your notebook and the vocabulary list provided by your instructor will be the basis for weekly vocabulary quizzes. - Tests: You will have two comprehensive tests this quarter on Friday of Week 4 and week 8. - Final: An individual 15-minute conversation with your Tutor (which may be taped).
+- Vocabulary: You are responsible for learning both the vocabulary introduced in class and in the textbook "Kallimni Arabi".
+Your notebook and the vocabulary list provided by your instructor will be the basis for weekly vocabulary quizzes. - Tests: You will have two comprehensive tests this quarter on Friday of Week 4 and Week 8. - Final: An Individual 15 minute conversation with your Tutor (which may be taped).
 Sign up in class in week 10 for an appointment during finals week.
 The final cannot be taken earlier.
 Your Tutor will judge the final conversation for comprehension, content, vocabulary, fluency, grammar, and pronunciation.
 For more information, go to the FAQs under your LLP account at https://lang.ucsd.edu/llp.

-Analysis 1AX (Tu-Th)
+Analysis 1BX (Tu-Th)